Protesters Target Suburbs in Washington State

 — Wuhan bat Narwhal Horn Simarilian (@simarilian) October 25, 2020

 BLM has a scheduled invasion of Lake Oswego for Sunday at 1:00 pm PT, Breitbart News reported.
+Lake Oswego is an affluent neighborhood located south of Portland and surrounding the 405-acre Oswego lake.

 “We are going to f— sh— up”